 Danny (an old high school friend, perhaps?) asks:

-Others write, edit and revise each sentence before moving onto the next, tinkering and rewriting until they have achieved perfection, so that when they are done their first draft, the book is essentially done.
+Others write, edit and revise each sentence before moving on to the next, tinkering and rewriting until they have achieved perfection so that when they are done with their first draft, the book is essentially done.
 Kurt Vonnegut, one of my favorite authors, wrote this way.
 He would write and rewrite a page until it was done, and when it was done, it was done.

 I fall somewhere in the middle.

 Ideally, I’d like to think that I write like Vonnegut, crafting each sentence and paragraph until they are perfect.
 Sharing chapters with readers the way that I do necessitates this style to a degree.
 There has to be at least a little polish to the pages before I can ask friends to read them.
 But it’s also the way in which I am most comfortable.
 I can’t stand the thought of unfinished business, so leaving an unrevised page behind doesn’t sit right with me.
 I want it cleaned up and ready to go before moving on.

 But invariably, revision is required.
 When I finished Something Missing, I felt that it was done.
 Click the save icon and move on to the next book.
 Don’t look back.
 But since that moment, the manuscript has been revised a great deal, first with the help of my agent, Taryn, and then with my editor, Melissa.
 Between the two of them, they guided me through the process of shifting chapters in order to improve pacing, expanding upon elements of the story that I had never considered important, and retracting sections of the text that were unnecessary.
 It took some time, but the book is much better for the work we did.

 A copyeditor then cleaned up some of my prose (each change made with my approval), and I just finished a proofread in which still more changes, albeit minor, were made.